hamidgholami/accp-cheatsheet/README.md

 - It operates on VPC level

 ### AWS Scalability
-AWS Scaling **vertically**: increasing the instance size/CPU/RAM/DISK,...
+AWS Scaling **vertically**:
+- increasing the instance size, CPU, RAM, DISK

+AWS Scaling **horizontally**:
+- adding more EC2 instances, AWS Lambda
+- adding concurrently executing functions
-AWS Scaling **horizontally**: adding more EC2 instances, AWS Lambda adding concurrently executing functions, Adding read replicas to an Amazon RDS database
+- adding read replicas to an Amazon RDS database

 ### Amazon Simple Notification Service (SNS)
 - **Topics**: how you label and group different endpoints that you send messages to